-X/Open Company Limited, trading as The Open Group ('The Open Group') grants you a non-exclusive license to use the Software free of charge if your use of the Software is for the purpose of evaluating whether to purchase an ongoing license to the Software.
-The evaluation period for use by or on behalf of any entity is limited to a maximum of 90 days.
-If you are using the Software free of charge you are not entitled to hard-copy documentation, support or telephone assistance.
+X/Open grants you a non-exclusive license to use the Software free of charge if (a) you are a student, faculty member or staff member of an educational institution (K-12, junior college, college or library) or an employee of an organization which meets X/Open's criteria for a charitable non-profit organization; or (b) your use of the Software is for the purpose of evaluating whether to purchase an ongoing license to the Software.
+The evaluation period for use by or on behalf of a commercial entity is limited to 90 days; evaluation use by others is not subject to this 90 day limit.
+Government agencies (other than public libraries) are not considered educational or charitable non-profit organizations for purposes of this Agreement.
+If you are using the Software free of charge, you are not entitled to hard-copy documentation, support or telephone assistance.
 If you fit within the description above, you may use the Software for any purpose and without fee.